 \subsubsection{No charge fluctuations: N\'eel state}

-For $\theta = 0$ we recover the N\'eel state, $\ket{01}^{\otimes (N/2)}$, which is a state of definite total charge $Q_0 = N/2$.
-Since the measurements are carried out in the $Z$ basis, each projected state must then have a definite charge, too: $Q_A = Q_0 - Q_B$, where $Q_B$ is the charge on $B$ revealed by the measurement.
-As we have discussed in Sec.~\ref{sec:ensemble_z_no}, the form of the projected ensemble in this case is predicted to be a direct sum of Haar ensembles in each charge sector:
+For $\theta = 0$ we recover the N\'eel state, $\ket{01}^{\otimes N/2}$, which is a state of definite total charge $Q_0 = N/2$.
+Since the measurements are carried out in the $z$ basis, each projected state has a definite charge: $Q_A = Q_0 - Q_B$, where $Q_B$ is the charge on $B$ revealed by the measurement.
+As discussed in Sec.~\ref{sec:rmt}, the form of the projected ensemble in this case is predicted to be a direct sum of Haar ensembles in each charge sector:

 with $\pi(Q_A|Q_0) = \binom{N_A}{Q_A} \binom{N_B}{Q_0-Q_A} \binom{N}{Q_0}^{-1}$ and, for the N\'eel state, $Q_0 = N/2$.
 Here $\rho^{(k)}_{\text{Haar},A,Q_A}$ is the $k^{\text{th}}$ moment of the Haar ensemble in the Hilbert space of charge sector $Q_A$.